Abandoned & Little-Known Airfields

 The airport was replaced by the Tri County Airport (1J0) in Bonifay, a few miles to the northeast.”

-A 1/4/94 USGS aerial photo showed that both runways had been reused as streets,
+A 1/4/94 USGS aerial photo showed that the north/south runway had been reused as a street,

-and several industrial buildings had been built around the former airport site.
+and additional industrial buildings had been built around the former airport site.

 A 12/30/04 aerial view showed the remains of the 2 Chipley runways still were recognizable.